panzarino/Drawable.Chart.js/docs/index.md

 Please only use the following options.
 These options can be specified in an `options` parameter when you create a chart.

+> This code creates a chart with thick lines and large points.
+> There is no curve between points on the line and there is no color fill underneath the line.
+> This chart does not look very nice but is used as an example.

 ```javascript
 var options = {
     bezierCurve: false,